Tyrese did his internships at Patagonia and Nike

 Dream Internship at Nike HQ

-‘I am currently interning at Nike European Headquarters in the Netherlands.
-I am doing Real Estate operation in the Real Estate department.
-Basically, we are responsible for finding and closing deals for all Nike owned stores in Europe, Middle East, and Africa.
+‘I did my graduation internship at Nike European Headquarters in the Netherlands.
+I did Real Estate operation in the Real Estate department.
+Basically, they are responsible for finding and closing deals for all Nike owned stores in Europe, Middle East, and Africa.
 Due to collecting sneakers and working at a Nike retail store, I always wanted grow and work at Nike EHQ.
 It took me multiple tries to land an internship there, so it is not easy to get in.
-It is interesting to see how a billion-dollar company works behind the scenes and to see the differences between big companies such as Nike and Patagonia.
+It was interesting to see how a billion-dollar company works behind the scenes and to see the differences between big companies such as Nike and Patagonia.I did my graduation project in a different department of Nike, one that is more product related; an area I would like to work more with later in life.'

 Highlights of the programme

-‘Personally: meeting people from all around the world; having a class with international students was great.
+‘Personally: meeting people from all around the world.
+Having a class with international students was great.
 Hearing their stories, doing sports, going out with them, those are things I will never forget.
 Academically: the Sports Commerce minor really gave me an insight into what I can do after graduating from Sport Studies.
 Hearing stories from guest lecturers who work at companies you normally do case studies about, was inspiring for the next steps in my career.’

 What’s next after graduation?

 ‘After graduation I am going back to Singapore and travel a bit in Asia for a month.
 Hopefully, I will have landed myself a job in the fall, so I can then start my professional career.
 I see myself working in the sports commerce area at a company that produces products.
-I think it is really satisfying when you are working on something, and eventually end up with a physical product in your hands.’
+I think it is really satisfying when you are working on something and eventually end up with a physical product in your hands.’

 Tyrese’s tip for new students